An Efficient Optimal Algorithm for the Successive Minima Problem: Complexity Analysis of the new algorithm

-In this section, we first analyze the complexity of the proposed algorithm, i.e., Algorithm \ref{a:SMP}, for the SMP, and then show that its complexity in big-O notation is an order of magnitude smaller than that of \cite[Alg.
-2]{DinKWZ15} with respect to $N_t$.
+In this section, we first theoretically show that the memory complexity and the expected time complexity of our new SMP algorithm are respectively $\bigO(n^2)$ space and $\bigO(n^{3/2}(2\pi e\,m/n)^{n/2})$ flops.
+Then, we show that our new SMP algorithm is $\Omega(n)$ times faster than \cite[Alg.
+2]{DinKWZ15} whose memory complexity is $\bigO(n^2)$ space, and explain that it is also faster than \cite[Alg.
+1]{FisCS16} whose memory complexity is exponential in $n$.

-\subsection{Complexity Analysis of the Proposed Algorithm}
+\subsection{Complexity analysis of the proposed algorithm}

-In this subsection, we analyze the complexity of Algorithm \ref{a:SMP}.
+In this subsection, we analyze the space and time complexities of Alg. \ref{a:SMP}.

-We first look at its space complexity.
-One can easily see that the space complexities of both Algorithms \ref{a:removei} and \ref{a:RSMP} are $\bigO(N_t^2)$ spaces.
-All the space complexities of the Cholesky factorization (see \eqref{e:chol}), the LLL reduction and saving $\Z$ (see \eqref{e:QRZ}) are $\bigO(N_t^2)$ spaces, thus the space complexity of Algorithm \ref{a:SMP} is $\bigO(N_t^2)$ spaces.
+We first look at its memory complexity.
+One can easily see that the space complexities of both Alg. \ref{a:updatingC} and Alg. \ref{a:RSMP} are $\bigO(n^2)$ space.
+The space complexities of the QR factorization, the LLL reduction and saving $\Z$ (see \eqref{e:QRZ}) are $\bigO(n^2)$ space, thus the total memory complexity of Alg. \ref{a:SMP} is $\bigO(n^2)$ space.

-In the following, we investigate the time complexity, in terms of flops, of Algorithm \ref{a:SMP}.
-Since the complexity of the Cholesky factorization, the expected complexity of the LLL reduction (when $1/4<\delta<1$) (see, e.g., \cite{LinMH13}) and the complexity of computing $\A^{\star}=\Z\C^{\star}$ are polynomial, and the complexity of Algorithm \ref{a:RSMP} is exponential, so the complexity of Algorithm \ref{a:SMP} is dominated by Algorithm \ref{a:RSMP}.
+In the following, we investigate the time complexity, in terms of flops, of Alg. \ref{a:SMP}.
+Since the complexities of the QR factorization and computing $\A^{\star}=\Z\B^{\star}$, and the expected complexity of the LLL reduction (when $1/4<\delta<1$) \cite{LinMH13} are polynomial in $n$, while the complexity of Alg. \ref{a:RSMP} is exponential, the complexity of Alg. \ref{a:SMP} is dominated by Alg. \ref{a:RSMP}.

-In the sequel, we study the time complexity of Algorithm \ref{a:RSMP}, which is also the complexity of Algorithm \ref{a:SMP} by the above analysis.

-From Algorithm \ref{a:RSMP}, one can see that its complexity, denoted by $C(N_t)$, consists of two parts, the complexities of finding and updating integer vector $\c$ satisfying \eqref{ine:ellp}, and updating $\C$ whenever a nonzero integer vector $\c$ is obtained, which are respectively denoted by $C_1(N_t)$ and $C_2(N_t)$.
-Then,
+In the sequel, we study the complexity of Alg. \ref{a:RSMP}.
+From Alg. \ref{a:RSMP}, one can see that its complexity, denoted by $C(n)$, consists of two parts: the complexities of finding and updating integer vector $\b$ satisfying \eqref{ine:ellp}, and updating $\B, \L, \U, \rr$ whenever a nonzero integer vector $\b$ is obtained (line 27 of Alg. \ref{a:RSMP}).
+Let $C_1(n)$ and $C_2(n)$ respectively denote them, then

-Let $N_k(N_t)$ and $f_k$, $1\leq k\leq N_t$, respectively be the number of nodes searched by the Schnorr-Euchner enumeration algorithm and the number of elementary operations, i.e., additions, subtractions, multiplications and divisions, that the enumeration performs for each visited node in the $k$-th level.
-By \cite[Sec.
-IV-B]{HasV05}, $f_k=\bigO(k)$, thus,
+Let $\mu_i(n)$ and $f_i$, $1\leq i\leq n$, respectively denote the number of integer vectors $\b\in \mathbb{Z}^{n\times n}$ (see \eqref{e:levelk}) searched by the Schnorr-Euchner enumeration algorithm and the number of flops that the enumeration performs for searching an integer vector $\b$ in the $i$-th level.
+Then by \cite{HasV05}, $f_i=\bigO(n)$ (which can be seen from Alg. \ref{a:RSMP}), and thus